splunk/observability-workshop/docs/module7/vo_getting_started.md

         * Execute Policy -> &lt;Your Team Name&gt; : Primary
     * Click 'Save'

-You ay have noticed that when we created each Policies there was the warning message "*There are no routing keys for this policy - it will only receive incidents via manual reroute or when on another escalation policy*"
+You may have noticed that when we created each policy there was the warning message "*There are no routing keys for this policy - it will only receive incidents via manual reroute or when on another escalation policy*"

 This is becuase there are no Routing Keys linked to these Escalation Polices, so now that we have these polices configured we can go and create the Routing Keys.